DudeWhoCode/sushi/README.md

                                         ╚═════╝  ╚═════╝ ╚═╝  ╚═╝

 ## A simple interpreted programming language written using Go.
-(for educational purposes 😉)